Wednesday, March 26, 2008

 whole bunch when they’re on sale, or buy in bulk.
 Be sure to

-check to see if you have these items before you go to the store.
+check to see if you have these items before you go to the store. - Try crock pot dinners.
+We discovered these in the

 last year, and they are easy and cheap and tasty.
 Cut up a bunch of